quavo19/Leaderboard/README.md

 - **does it use a database ?**

-  - NO, it only has local storage
+  - NO, it gets data from an involvement API

 <p align="right">(<a href="#readme-top">back to top</a>)</p>